SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

-### Step 46: No action in this step.
+### Step 46: IBCS visuualizations when suitable

+No action in this step.
 Observe the next month has been selected for you.
 (Screenshot taken in October 2025).

 If your the visualisation is not as shown below, try adding `as bar chart` to your question.